Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

-In this case the subalgebra $\sca_{\tL}=\Phi\times\cyl_{\tL}$ corresponds to the reduced phase space $\tl{\cal E}\times\A_{\tL}$ which is {\em infinite} dimensional.
+The subalgebra $\sca_{\tL}=\Phi\times\cyl_{\tL}$ introduced by definition \ref{ics} corresponds to the reduced phase space $\tl{\cal E}\times\A_{\tL}$ which is {\em infinite} dimensional.
 The difference between this reduction and that applied by Kijowski is that here we do not reduce momentum degrees of freedom at all, while Kijowski reduces both momentum and configuration ones.